Uploading a letter

 Download a blank Word letter template

-- standard letter template
+- standard English letter template (DOCX 85KB)

-- large print letter template
+- large print English letter template (DOCX 84KB)

-- other language letter template
+- other languages letter template (DOCX 87KB)

-- other language (right-aligned) letter template
+- other languages (right-aligned) letter template (DOCX 87KB)

-- parent or guardian letter template
+- parent or guardian English letter template (DOCX 83KB)

 You’ll need the desktop Microsoft Word app.